 Course Code PHY305

-Course Title ELEMENTS OF MODERN PHYSICS
+Course Title Elements of modern physics

-Type of course DISCIPLINE ELECTIVE(THEORY)
+Type of course Discipline elective(theory)

 LTP 4:0:0

 Credits 4

 Course prerequisite B.Sc Ist, IInd with Physics as one core subject

 Course Objective (CO) The aim of this course is just to impart theoretical knowledge to the students with the one more important subject of physics, named as quantum mechanics.
 This is addition in the knowledge of mechanics at micro-state level.

+Course outcome CO2 To have Ability of searching solutions of physical problems in scientific and technical literature.
+CO3 To become have understanding of physical processes and technology.

-Planck's quantum, Planck's constant and light as a collection of photons; Photoelectric effect and Compton scattering.
+Photo-electric effect and Compton scattering.
 De Broglie wavelength and matter waves; Davisson-Germer experiment.
-Problems with Rutherford model- instability of atoms and observation of discrete atomic spectra; Bohr's quantization rule and atomic stability; calculation of energy levels for hydrogen like atoms and their spectra Position measurement - gamma ray microscope thought duality , Heisenberg uncertainty principle- impossibility trajectory , Estimating minimum energy of a confined principle , Energy time uncertainity principle.
+Problems with Rutherford model- instability of atoms and observation of discrete atomic spectra; Bohr's quantization rule and atomic stability; calculation of energy levels for hydrogen like atoms, Heisenberg uncertainty principle, Energy time uncertainty principle.

-Two slit interference experiment with photons, atoms and particles; linear superposition principle as a consequence; Matter waves and wave amplitude; Schrodinger equation for non-relativistic particles; Momentum and Energy operators; stationary states; physical interpretation of wave function, probabilities and normalization; Probability and probability current densities in one dimension.
-One dimensional infinitely rigid box- energy eigen values and eigen functions, normalization;
+Two slit interference experiment with photons, atoms and particles; Matter waves and wave amplitude; Schrodinger equation for non-relativistic particles; Momentum and Energy operators; stationary states; physical interpretation of wave function, probabilities and normalization; Probability and probability current densities in one dimension.

 Quantum dot as an example; Quantum mechanical scattering and tunneling in one dimension - across a step potential and across a rectangular potential barrier.
 Size and structure of atomic nucleus and its relation with atomic weight; Impossibility of an electron being in the nucleus as a consequence of the uncertainty principle.
-Nature of nuclear force, NZ graph, semi-empirical mass formula and binding energy.
+Nature of nuclear force, semi-empirical mass formula and binding energy.
 Radioactivity: stability of nucleus; Law of radioactive decay; Mean life & half-life; α decay; β decay - energy released, spectrum and Pauli's prediction of neutrino; γ -ray emission.

 Fission and fusion - mass deficit, relativity and generation of energy; Fission - nature of fragments and emission of neutrons.
-Nuclear reactor: slow neutrons interacting withUranium235; Fusion and thermonuclear reactions
+Nuclear reactor: slow neutrons interacting with Uranium 235; Fusion and thermonuclear reactions